Hafez al-Assad: The Economy of Assad

-Assad called his domestic reforms a Corrective Movement, and it achieved some results.
-He introduced Ta'addudiyya and Infiraj policies, aimed at limited economic and political liberalization, and tried to modernize Syria's agricultural and industrial sectors; one of his main achievements was the completion of the Tabqa Dam on the Euphrates River in 1974.
+Assad called his domestic reforms a Corrective Movement, and it achieved some positive results.
+He introduced Ta'addudiyya and Infiraj policies, aimed at limited economic and political liberalization.
+He tried to modernize Syria's agricultural and industrial sectors; one of his main achievements was the completion of the Tabqa Dam on the Euphrates River in 1974.
 One of the world's largest dams, its reservoir was called Lake al-Assad.
 The reservoir increased the irrigation of arable land, provided electricity, and encouraged industrial and technical development in Syria.
 Many peasants and workers received increased income, social security, and better health and educational services.
-The urban middle class, which had been hurt by the Jadid government's policy, had new economic opportunities.
+The urban middle class, which had been hurt by the Jadid government policy, were afforded new economic opportunities.

 By 1977 it was apparent that despite some success, Assad's political reforms had largely failed.
 This was partly due to Assad's foreign policy, failed policies, natural phenomena, and corruption.
 Chronic socioeconomic difficulties remained, and new ones appeared.
-Inefficiency, mismanagement, and corruption in the government, public, and private sectors, illiteracy, poor education (particularly in rural areas), increasing emigration by professionals, inflation, a growing trade deficit, a high cost of living and shortages of consumer goods were among problems faced by the country.
-The financial burden of Syria's involvement in Lebanon since 1976 contributed to worsening economic problems, encouraging corruption and a black market.
+Inefficiency, mismanagement, and corruption in the government, public, and private sectors increased.
+Illiteracy, poor education (particularly in rural areas), increasing emigration by professionals, inflation, a growing trade deficit, inflation and shortages of consumer goods were among the multitude of problems faced by the citizens of Syria.
+The financial burden of Syria's involvement in Lebanon since 1976 contributed to worsening economic problems, encouraging corruption and the black market.
 The Fourth Five-Year Plan (1976-1980) set ambitious goals but failed to achieve most of them, as well as Fifth (1981-1985) and Sixth (1986-1990) Plans.
 The emerging class of entrepreneurs and brokers became involved with senior military officers—including Assad's brother Rifaat—in smuggling from Lebanon, which affected government revenue and encouraged corruption among senior government officials.